 A wizened gentleman opened the door, welcomed us, and escorted us to a 12-person bench.
 He poured wine into the jug on the table, and disappeared.

 Over the next hour, the room filled with all kinds of people, some obviously workers from the winery, some from the city.
 The quiet room became a roar of conversation.
 In the meantime, we enjoyed course after course of delicious food, always accompanied by a refresh of our table jug.

 After too many courses to remember, it was time for a finish.
 And Mr. Barbi himself, the patriarch Grandfather of the family, arrived with a full bottle of Grappa (the wonderful Italian aquavit).
 He poured a glass each for Becky and me, and watched and waited while we tasted it.

 He immediately refilled it!
 It quickly became clear to me (as I have since discovered several times) that this was The Grappa Ceremony.
 Drink again, and refilled!
 Realizing that we had another several hours’ drive to Roma, we had two options: drain the bottle, or leave full glasses on the table.

 First we encouraged Mr. Barbi to also participate.
 That helped.
 Then we got the others at our table to share.
 That helped more.
 Once on a roll, we got the other tables to help clear the bottle of magnificent Grappa, and we paid our check, then left to the cheers of the workers and visitors.

-Fattoria dei Barbi has had ups and downs in the 1980s.
-They had excellent Brunello de Montalcino in good years, and very good wines in other years.
+Fattoria dei Barbi had ups and downs in the 1980s.
+More recently, they have excellent Brunello de Montalcino in good years, and good wines in other years.
 And, they continue to be a great visit if you are in the area.